Thioformaldehyde

 Thioformaldehyde is the organosulfur compound with the formula CH2S.
-This compound is very rarely observed because it oligomerizes to 1,3,5-trithiane, which is a stable colorless compound with the same empirical formula.
-Despite its instability under normal terrestrial conditions, the molecule has been observed in the interstellar medium and has attracted much attention for its fundamental nature.
+It is the simplest thioaldehyde.
+This compound is not observed in the condensed state (solid or liquid) because it oligomerizes to 1,3,5-trithiane, which is a stable colorless compound with the same empirical formula.

+Despite the instability of these concentrated forms, thioformaldehyde as a dilute gas has been extensively studied.
+For these purposes, it is produced by thermal decomposition of dimethyl disulfide.
+The molecule has been observed in the interstellar medium and has attracted much attention for its fundamental nature.
 The tendency of thioformaldehyde to form chains and rings is a manifestation of the double bond rule.

 Although thioformaldehyde tends to oligomerize, many metal complexes are known.
 One example is Os(SCH2)(CO)2(PPh3)2.